mdsauce/apk-sniffer/README.md

 2. Register the `network_security_config.xml` file in the AndroidManifest.xml file.
 3. Repackage the app with the jarsigner.

 There may also be some "enable debug" mode stuff in here too.
 Its worth noting here that you MUST use a Debug build of your app.
-See some [differences between Debug vs Production](https://stackoverflow.com/questions/38864358/difference-between-debug-and-release-apks).
+See some [differences between Debug vs Production](https://stackoverflow.com/questions/38864358/difference-between-debug-and-release-apks) and the [Android Stuido docs](https://developer.android.com/studio/publish/preparing).

 ## Getting Started